hashicorp/terraform/website/docs/commands/apply.html.markdown

 created plan does not include any changes to resources or to root module output values then `terraform apply` will exit immediately, without prompting.

-**Caution: If you run a `terraform apply` with a saved plan it will not ask for promt for confirmation before applying it.**
+**Caution: If you run a `terraform apply` with a saved plan it will not promt for confirmation before applying it.**

 The command-line flags are all optional.
 The list of available flags are: